Information about Impact of Corona Epedemic

 The course consists of weekly lectures (2 SWS) and exercise sessions (2 SWS).
 The latter focus primarily on the implementation of econometric methods in R. The lectures are taught by Prof. Dr. Jonas Dovern and the exercise sessions are organized by Daniel Perico.

-The date for the oral exam at the end of the winter semester 2019/20 is February 5, 2020; information about the room and exact time slots will be distributed after the registration period in January 2020.
+The date for the oral exam at the end of the summer semester 2020 is July 14, 2020.

 The course is worth 5 ECTS which can be earned by passing an oral exam (20 minutes) at the end of the semester.